The Grand Tour

 Felin Brithdir

-The front façade of the house is as bright as it is pleasingly symmetrical.
+The front façade of the house is as bright as it is pleasingly Georgian in its symmetry.
 The front door marks its centre, with a grid of original marginal bar sash windows on either side.
 A lime-washed wing is set back to one side, relinquishing prominence to the main building.
-Traditional materials have been used to ensure breathability, including the pink-toned limewash from Ty Mawr Lime.
+Traditional materials have been used to ensure breathability, including the pink-toned limewash from

 The plan continues the satisfying symmetry as the main quarry-tiled and original timber-boarded hallway leads to reception rooms on either side.
-The kitchen, once one room, has been extended into an existing lean-to by the current owners.
-Now, the dining area is centred around a Nordica wood-burning range and a bright, contemporary kitchen sits within the vaulted mono-pitched space.
-There is subtle texture at every turn: slate flagstones underfoot, butt-and-bead boarding overhead and white-washed rough cast stone walls distinguish the space.
+The dining area is centred around a

-Part of more recent addition, a broad reception space now occupies an existing wriggly-tin roofed cow shed.
-The space within is timber clad and orientated to make the most of the views from the floor-to-ceiling glazed doors that open onto a sheltered and sunny terrace.
+Part of a more recent addition, a contemporary and spacious reception space now occupies what was originally a cowshed.
+The space within is clad in light oak and orientated to make the most of the views of the gardens, lake and island.
+The floor-to-ceiling double-glazed doors open out onto a south-facing terrace.

-Upstairs, two bedrooms sit either side of a wide landing.
-The chamfered ceilings are timber clad and each is lit by a shuttered window with garden views.
-The en suite has a vaulted ceiling and a bath at its heart.
+Upstairs, two bedrooms sit on either side of a wide landing.
+The chamfered ceilings are timber clad, and each is lit by a shuttered window with garden views.
+The en suite has a vaulted ceiling and a traditional rolltop bath at its heart.

 The Old Mill

 Hidden within robust stone walls, the interiors of the mill have been stripped back to their full voluminous height.
 A frame of rafters has been revealed, providing the backdrop for an open-plan kitchen, dining and living room.
-Raw timber panelling and a wood burner in the corner provide warmth.
+Raw timber panelling and a Danish wood burner in the corner provide warmth.
 Downstairs, two well-proportioned bedrooms share a bathroom.
-Double doors open out onto decking and a private garden with views of the valley from the top.
+Double doors open out onto decking and a private garden, with views of the valley from the top level.
+Downstairs, two well-proportioned, timber-clad bedrooms share a bathroom.

 Ty’r Gof

-The embodiment of a typical Welsh ‘crog lofft’ cottage, Ty’r Gof is rich with original details.
-A wood burner sits in an old fireplace, capped with an original cob and basket worked hood propped on timber stilts.
-Flagstone floors are interrupted by slate cobbles that connect the a traditional red oxide painted front and back doors.
-Downstairs, a bathroom has a timeworn timber floor.
+A wonderfully traditional space, Ty’r Gof – once an old smithy – is rich with original details.
+A wood burner is fitted within an old fireplace, capped with an original cob and basket worked hood propped on timber stilts.
+On one side is a functional, oxide-red handcrafted kitchen.
+Flagstone floors are interrupted by slate cobbles that connect the traditional red oxide-painted front and back doors.
+Downstairs, the bathroom has a timeworn timber floor.
 Glossy red enrobes the stairs that lead up to a crog lloft/mezzanine sleeping area lit by skylights.

 Lake Cabin

-An insulated and powered lake house sits at the edge of the pond and has an outdoor kitchen, wood burner, and a king size mezzanine sleeping platform for summer camp outs.
-Overhanging the pond, the decking here is perfectly positioned for sunsets.
+An insulated and powered lake house sits at the edge of the pond and has an enclosed outdoor kitchen, wood burner, and a king-size mezzanine sleeping platform for summer campouts.
+This area would also make for an atmospheric office/art studio.
+Overhanging the pond, the decking here is perfectly positioned to take in beautiful sunsets while sipping sundowners.

 The Great Outdoors